Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 <hr />

-<small>With thanks to ScottBurson, stassats, vindarel, zacque0 and kagevf for their helpful feedback on this post.</small>
+<small>With thanks to ScottBurson, stassats, vindarel, zacque0, kagevf, Jamie and Ordy for their feedback on this post.</small>